LucaJunge/godot_orbit_controls/README.md

 To configure the add-on, take a look at the inspector.
 In the `Camera` slot, click `Assign` to select your camera from the current scene tree.
 This will be the camera that moves around in your scene.

-You can also set a `Vector3` as the `Target` which the camera will orbit and adjust settings (not all settings implemented yet):
+You can also set a `Vector3` as the `Target` which the camera will orbit and adjust settings:

 ![](images/example_inspector.png)